 Avocado trees have been part of the Western world agricultural landscape since long before European settlers came to America.
 However, Avocados were first grown commercially in the United States in the early 1830s.
-Today avocados are grown as a business in Texas, Florida, Hawaii and California.
+Today avocados are grown as a business in Texas, Florida, Hawaii, and California.
 Internationally the United States ranks seventh in commercial avocado production with 205 MT (metric tons).
-Mexico is the world leading producer with 1,264 MT followed by Chile with 368 MT and the Dominican Republic with 295MT.
+Mexico is the leading world producer with 1,264 MT followed by Chile with 368 MT and the Dominican Republic with 295MT.

 In 1994, the North American Free Trade Agreement (NAFTA) opened the door for, Mexico to export avocados to the US market.
-The US Department of Agriculture (USDA) quickly objected claiming the avocados would bring in the Tephritidae fruit flies that could decimate California's agricultural crops.
-The Mexican government asked the USDA inspectors to come to Mexico for a firsthand look at the fruit fly free farms, Buit the U.S. turned down the invitation, asserting that fruit fly inspection was not practical.
-After several diplomatic punches and counter-punches the US gave in when Mexico began placing restrictions on the US's ability to export to Mexico.
+The US Department of Agriculture (USDA) quickly objected claiming the avocados would bring in the Tephritidae fruit flies that could decimate California's crops.
+The Mexican government asked the USDA inspectors to come to Mexico for a firsthand look at the fruit fly free farms, but the U.S. turned down the invitation, asserting that fruit fly inspection was not practical.
+After several diplomatic punches and counter-punches, the US gave in when Mexico began placing restrictions on the US's ability to export to Mexico.